What is culture?

 •Raise our consciousness.

-•Be open-minded, and responsible to take action.
+•Be open-minded and responsible for taking action.

 Colour Theory